raspberrychris/paddleboardmaster/content/post/hapfan-inflatable-stand-up-paddleboard.md

 ## Great Design & Accessories

-One thing that you will instantly notice about this paddleboard is the design: The plant inspired design creates a really cool laid back aesthetic and is perfect for trips out in the wilderness or your nearest lake.
+One thing that you will instantly notice about this paddleboard is the design.
+The plant inspired design creates a really cool laid back aesthetic and is perfect for trips out in the wilderness or your nearest lake.

 ### An Electric Pump Takes the Stress Out of Setting Up